Video shows rarely-seen 30-foot whale shark feeding in Hawaiian waters

 “While all the small nehu were being drawn to the surface from all the predators, the whale shark was coming in and using its massive mouth to come up to the surface, open it, and then the suction would cause all the fish to funnel into its huge mouth,” described Royer.

-The whale shark is the world’s largest fish and while its known to be in Hawaii waters researchers said it’s rarely seen.
+The whale shark is the world’s largest fish and while it is native to Hawaii waters, researchers said it’s rarely seen.